richmahn/en_tn/gal/05/intro.md

 This is a complex issue and it is possible that "flesh" is a metaphor for a person's sinful nature.
 It is not the physical part of man that is sinful and it appears that Paul is teaching that while man remains alive ("in the flesh"), he will remain sinful regardless of his effort, but his new nature will be fighting against his old nature.
 Flesh is used in this chapter to contrast with that which is spiritual.
 (See: [[rc://en/tw/dict/bible/kt/flesh]])

-##### "You are separated from Christ, all you who are "justified" by the law.
-You have fallen away from grace." #####
+##### "You are cut off from Christ, you who would be justified by the law; you no longer experience grace." #####
-Some scholars believe Paul teaches that this type of action causes a person to lose their salvation.
+Some scholars believe Paul teaches that being circumcised in order to fulfill the law causes a person to lose their salvation.
 It is more probable that Paul is saying these people have walked away from grace as a rule, and have exchanged it for the law.
 (See: [[rc://en/tw/dict/bible/kt/grace]])

-The authors of the ULB have also chosen to place "justified" in quotation marks to indicate that this is a hypothetical situation and that no one is able to be justified by the law.
-(See: [[rc://en/tw/dict/bible/kt/justify]] and [[rc://en/ta/man/translate/figs-hypo]])
 ## Links: ##

 * __[Galatians 05:01 Notes](./01.md)__